saehaana/cmsc-416/README.md

+#CMSC 416

-The two folders above are NLP projects done in Python.
+The two folders above are NLP school projects done in Python.
+Check their contents for more information